 Q: What kind of paperwork does the state require?

-A: By September 15 of each year, parents are required to submit a certificate of enrollment for each child age 6-17.
+A: On or before September 15 of each year, parents are required to submit a certificate of enrollment for each child age 6-17.
 (If you have children older or younger, you are not required to submit a certificate for them.)
-The certificate card – available from your city or county school attendance officer – should include names, address, and telephone number of parents and children, dates of birth of children, and a “simple description of the type of education the children are receiving.”
+The certificate of enrollment is available online to print and complete.
+It includes names, address, and telephone number of parents and children, dates of birth of children, and a “simple description of the type of education the children are receiving.”
 You are not required by law to give your child’s Social Security number.
 The card must be returned to the school attendance officer.

 Parents, guardians, or custodians of a child who are found in violation of this law are given 10 days after receiving a written notice to comply with the law.

-A: If you wish to teach your children at home, you may begin at any time, but must always send the completed certificate of enrollment for each child.
+A: No. If you wish to teach your children at home, you may begin at any time, but you must always send the completed certificate of enrollment for each child.

 Q: Does the curriculum I use have to include state-approved textbooks?